 Gardening with Perennials

-Gardeners love perennials for their infinite variety, their hardiness, and the ease with which you can propagate more.
+Gardeners adore perennials for their infinite variety, their hardiness, and the ease with which you can propagate more.
 They return each year so they are also cost efficient.
-How do you select what’s right for you?
+With so many out there, how do you select what’s right for you?

 Your first consideration will be the light conditions that vary throughout your property.